 your toilet paper in the waste buckets.

-The houses in Cusco donnot have a heating system.
+The houses in Cusco do not have a heating system.
 Thus important to bring your winter clothes and to use some extra blankets at night, especially in June / July.

 Normally hot water works with electricity here and is only available in the shower.
 Water get instantly warm, you turn it on when the water